-There are obvious associations with the name “Red Light District”.
+There are apparent associations with the name “Red Light District”.
 While these associations are often correct, there are many things you may not know about Amsterdam’s oldest neighbourhood.
-This article will give you some basic info on appropriate behaviour, tourist warnings, the infamous “Red light” windows, and will introduce you to Amsterdam’s oldest building, The Oude Kerk.
-Red Light District is an ever growing community of local residence, schools, new restaurants and of course, most famously – prostitution.
+This article will give you some basic info on appropriate behaviour, tourist warnings, the infamous “Red light” windows, and will introduce you to Amsterdam’s oldest building, the Oude Kerk.
+Red Light District is an ever-growing community of local residence, schools, new restaurants and of course, most famously – prostitution.

 Perhaps the best way to fully discover the red light district is a guided tour.

 Oude Kerk (The Old Church) is Amsterdam’s oldest parish church and a testament to the liberal attitudes and contradictions in the Red Light District and Amsterdam as a whole.
 Consecrated in 1306, the church sits in a square (Oudekerksplein) filled with windows containing prostitutes, who face the church wall from just a short distance away; the visual juxtaposition is sure to inspire.
 The interior of the Church is home to world-renowned art exhibitions, concerts, weddings, and is known to locals as “Amsterdam’s living room”.
 It boasts the highest bell tower in Amsterdam, and you can even climb to the top, with a tour guide.
 There are also two monuments in honour of the prostitutes of Amsterdam here.
 One, a bronze relief of a hand caressing a breast, was set in the stones at night by an anonymous artist.
 The other is a bronze statue named Belle, placed in 2007 by the PIC to pay tribute to the prostitutes of the world.

 The Old Church